The Resistance

 resilience—an unstudied means

-but we've paved this way enough to say
+but we've been this way enough to say

 that if the world may yet be saved